2007 US Open – Men's singles

 Three-time defending champion Roger Federer defeated Novak Djokovic in the final, 7–6^{(7–4)}, 7–6^{(7–2)}, 6–4 to win the men's singles tennis title at the 2007 US Open.
 It was his fourth US Open title and twelfth major title overall.
 With the win, Federer marked his third year in which he won three of the four majors.
 Also, he reached a record-equaling 14th consecutive major quarterfinal (streak starting at the 2004 Wimbledon Championships), matching Roy Emerson and Ivan Lendl.
-It was Djokovic's first major final, and the first of an eventual record 37 men's singles major finals.
-Additionally, this would be Djokovic’s first of 10 US Open finals, as well as 6 US Open finals losses, both Open Era records.
+It was Djokovic's first major final, and the first of an eventual record 38 singles major finals.